Shuttle/Shuttle.Core.Data/README.md

 Where `DataAccessMethod` is the relevant method on the `IDataAccessInterface` that you would like to call.

-# MappedColumn
+# Column

-Typically you would not want to create a `MappedColumn` each time you need it and these are also quite fixed.
+Typically you would not want to create a `Column` each time you need it and these are also quite fixed.
 A column mapping can, therefore, by defined statically:

 ``` c#
 using System;